ujwalrao/quizdb2/README.md

 2) jumble only questions
 3) jumble both questions and options

-If none of the above three options are choosen, the app by default will not jumble either questions or options.
+If none of the above three options are chosen, the app by default will not jumble either questions or options.